shader-slang/slang/docs/command-line-slangc.md

 Paths can specify a directory that holds the appropriate binaries.
 It can also be used to name a specific downstream binary - be it a shared library or an executable.
 Note that if it is a shared library, it is not necessary to provide the full filesystem name - just the path and/or name that will be used to load it.
 For example on windows `fxc` can be loaded from `D:/mydlls` with

-* `D:/mydlls' - will look for `d3dcompiler_47.dll` in this directory
+* `D:/mydlls` - will look for `d3dcompiler_47.dll` in this directory
 * `D:/mydlls/d3dcompiler_47` - it's not necessary to specify .dll to load a dll on windows
 * `D:/mydlls/d3dcompiler_47.dll` - it is also possible name the shared library explicitly for example

-That if you name the shared library/executable you can use a name other than the default for a specific version, for example by using `D:/mydlls/dxcompiler-some-version` for a specific version of `dxc`.
+The name of the shared library/executable can be used to specify a specific version, for example by using `D:/mydlls/dxcompiler-some-version` for a specific version of `dxc`.

 Limitations
 -----------

-A major limitation of the `slangc` command today is that there is no provision for getting reflection data out along with the compiled shade rcode.
+A major limitation of the `slangc` command today is that there is no provision for getting reflection data out along with the compiled shader code.
 For now, the command-line tool is best seen as a debugging/testing tool, and all serious applications should drive Slang through the API.